-The Vermont Center for Geographic Information (VCGI) has created this "Act 174 Portal" with links to GIS shapefiles for all of the Known and Possible constraint layers referenced in the standards.
+The Vermont Center for Geographic Information (VCGI) has an interactive map viewer with links to GIS shapefiles for all of the Known and Possible constraint layers referenced in the standards.

-Northwest Regional Planning Commission, with input from all 11 RPCs in the state, has created a best practices and resources guide for municipalities to use when undertaking enhanced energy planning, which is available here.
+Northwest Regional Planning Commission, with input from all 11 RPCs in the state, has created a best practices and resources guide for municipalities to use when undertaking enhanced energy planning.

 IV.
 Plans Submitted to the Department for a Determination of Energy Compliance

 - Bennington County Regional Commission